xenia-sh/jekyll-now/_posts/2018-5-10-Monkey-business:-predicting-volatility-in-the-financial-markets-(from-36.7%-to-25.9%-error).md

 results=model.fit()<br />
 output_train[&#39;TARGET1&#39;]&nbsp; = results.predict(input_train[cols]) #predicting on TRAIN</code></div>

-<p>Here are the scores of the &ldquo;mean method&rdquo;, i.e. just putting mean as target, and of OLS one.
-This is on train dataset, as no target test data available (obviously, as this is what results are scored against).</p>

 <p>Doing the prediction, replacing empty values (about 1/6 of the dataset which is significant) with mean ones from the previous submission, and here&rsquo;s the result:</p>